Local Philips K/SGS 203s

-The SGS 203 is a popular lantern all over the UK and certainly examples can be seen in Derbyshire.
+The SGS 203 is a popular lantern all over the UK, and certainly, examples can be seen in Derbyshire.
 It isn't used here in great numbers, however - probably due to Thorn's Alpha 8 being a preferred choice.
-Wattages range from 70w to 250w SON but there is also a 55w QL Induction lamp version in use, as well as the odd mercury example.
-The polycarbonate bowl version is the most popular around here; though a few flat-glass examples exist in places.
+Wattages range from 70 Watt to 250 Watt SON although there was also a 55 Watt QL Induction lamp version in use, as well as the odd mercury example.
+The polycarbonate bowl version is the most popular around here; a few flat-glass examples exist in places, however.

 Another unusual variant of the SGS 203 - these examples on a footpath off Broadway in Darley Abbey run White SON lamps.

-This example can be found in a car park off Stratford Road in Chaddesden - it is running a 125w mercury lamp.
-The lantern would officially therefore be a HGS 203 although it is an in-house conversion and so is probably still labelled as an SGS 203.
+This example can be found in a car park off Stratford Road in Chaddesden - it is running a 125 Watt mercury lamp.
+The lantern would officially therefore be a HGS 203, although it is an in-house conversion and so is probably still labelled as an SGS 203.

-This freshly installed (27th June 2005) 70w SON SGS 203 is located in one of the closes off the Brisbane Road estate in Mickleover; replacing a concrete column of some repute.
-A large-scale replacement programme using Industria Arcs began on this estate a few months after this SGS was installed, however the lantern was retained.
+This freshly-installed (at the time of photographing - the 27th June 2005) 70 Watt SON SGS 203 is located in Hobart Close in Mickleover; replacing a concrete column of some repute.
+A large-scale replacement programme using WRTL Arcs began on this estate a few months after this SGS was installed; however, the lantern was retained.
+This lasted until August 2021, when a 1 m extension section was added to the 5 m column, and a D.W.
+Windsor Kirium Pro Mini LED lantern installed instead.

-This example is on the corner of Iron Gate and St Mary's Gate.
-The flowers to the right of both pictures are in a hanging basket - hanging from a DW Windsor Windsor!
+This example was on the corner of Iron Gate and St Mary's Gate.
+The flowers to the right of both pictures are in a hanging basket - hanging from a column supporting DW Windsor Windsor!

 Several flat-glass examples exist in a car park in Matlock.
 They are fitted to CU steel columns with long outreach brackets.

-This 150w example is on a junction leading onto a sliproad for the A516.
-This and several others were added to compensate the existing lighting which consisted of Thorn Pilote T2s.
+This 150 Watt example is on a junction leading onto a sliproad for the A516.
+This and several others were added in order to complement the existing lighting, which consisted of Thorn Pilote T2s.
 The bowls have started to discolour from the UV rays emitted by the lamp.
+This lantern was replaced in 2019; an Urbis Ampera Midi 94 W LED lantern served as the replacement.

 BACK TO LOCAL SIDE-ENTRY LANTERNS PAGE